Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 2020-3-3 v6.2.1  Improve "Epidemic Reports".
 Node "Except for China": query and display data of countries other than China.
 Filled Data are shown in different color.
 Change filled data as normal status by editing or click button "Sure".
-Support  structure of "Country-cities" which does not include province level and is used by countries other than China.
+Support  structure of "Country-cities" whi level and is used by countries other than China.
 Solved problems.
 Editors of "Geography Codes" and "Epidemic Reports" work incorrectly.
 May cost too much memroy when make snapshot.
 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.2.1)